Cleancodedotclub/Simple-E-Commerce-Master/README.md

-# Simple-E-Commerce-Master
 Pug.js Single E-commerce Master is a GitHub repository that contains a web application built using Pug.js, Express.js, and MongoDB.
 The web application is an e-commerce site that allows users to browse and purchase products.
+The repository contains all the necessary code and files to set up the application, including the Pug.js templates, server-side JavaScript files, and a MongoDB database configuration file.

+The web application is designed to be a single-page application, which means that all interactions with the server occur asynchronously through AJAX requests.
+This approach provides a seamless and responsive user experience.
+The application includes features such as product browsing, cart management, user authentication, and payment processing.

+The front-end of the application is built using Pug.js, which is a template engine that allows for easy HTML templating.
+The back-end is built using Express.js, which is a lightweight framework for building web applications in Node.js.
+MongoDB is used to store and retrieve product and user data.

+The repository includes detailed instructions on how to set up and run the application locally.
+This makes it easy for developers to get started with the code and make modifications as needed.
+Overall, Pug.js Single E-commerce Master is a great resource for developers looking to learn how to build a single-page e-commerce application using Pug.js and the MERN stack.